 Step 2: Audition

-- performing up to 10-12 minutes of prepared music that fulfills the specific audition requirements for your area of study;
+- performing up to 10-12 minutes of prepared music that fulfill the audition requirements specified by area;

-- an interview covering a range of areas, your background and experience in your area of study and;
+- a brief interview covering a range of areas including your background and experience in jazz performance;

 Jazz Studies audition requirements